-As a user of the Portal, you are required to accept this User Acceptance Policy when you log on for the first time.
+As a user of the Portal, you are required to accept this User Acceptance Policy when you log on for the first time, or if updated.
 Non-acceptance of these conditions will prohibit access to the Portal.

 CoEEM may modify these terms and conditions at any time and may discontinue any or all of its online services.
 Your continued use of the services, after online notice of modifications, signifies your acceptance to be bound by the modifications.